-With music becoming an integral part of the brand and the experience for many businesses and concepts, this barbershop’s branding practices are applicable to other industries.
+Music is an integral part of the brand and the experience for many businesses and concepts.
+This barbershop’s branding practices are applicable to other industries.

-Floyds 99 Barbershop is the brainchild of Paul, Rob and Bill OBrien, owners of Observ Inc., a Denver-based foodservice subcontractor that operated sports and concert venues from the Midwest to the West Coast.
-When the brothers decided to venture into the highly competitive hair care industry a decade ago, their goal was to create a cutting-edge concept that would generate plenty of buzz.
-Much like restaurant owners, they knew the success of their venture would rely on creating an innovative customer experience, and they wanted music to play an important role.
+Floyd’s 99 Barbershop is the brainchild of Paul, Rob and Bill O’Brien, owners of Observ Inc., a Denver-based foodservice subcontractor that operated sports and concert venues from the Midwest to the West Coast.
+The brothers decided to venture into the highly competitive hair care industry a decade ago.
+Their goal was to create a cutting-edge concept that would generate plenty of buzz.
+Much like restaurant owners, they knew the success of their venture would rely on creating an innovative customer experience.
+And they wanted music to play an important role.

 However, finding the right sound for the unique brand was complicated.
 Initially, the staff at each shop was in charge of deciding what music played, using radio stations.
 Different staff members had very different taste in music making consistency difficult to achieve.
 “We knew our music in our stores was a problem,” said Rob O’Brien, co-founder of Floyd’s 99.
 “We would get emails from customers saying they loved their haircuts but hated the music.
 It seems we were making a promise that we were a cool, hip, music place, but the truth was that we weren’t.
 Floyd’s 99 was only as good as the person at the front desk who was in charge of music that day at that location.”
 The company needed to fine-tune its musical game to entice new customers (and new franchisees), but it wanted to avoid the complicated maze of music licensing regulations.

 Custom Channels Elevated the Floyd’s 99 Experience